MicrosoftDocs/learn-scaffolding/content-templates/challenge-project-module/challenge-project-prepare-unit.md

         "To complete the project, you'll need a Twitter account, an Azure account, and a local installation of Visual Studio Code.

         ### Create Twitter account
             Your Logic App needs to pull new tweets from Twitter using the standard Twitter Connector.
 Under the hood, the Twitter Connector uses the Twitter API.
-The Twitter requires authentication via a username and password, which means that you'll need to have a Twitter account.
+The Twitter API requires authentication via a username and password, which means that you'll need to have a Twitter account.
             1. Go to <link> and create an account.
             1. Record your username and password, you'll need it later.